The OpenID Connect protocol supports a

 /authorize endpoint of Auth0's authentication API.

-prompt=none parameter will cause Auth0 to immediately redirect to the specified
+prompt=none parameter will cause Auth0 to immediately send a result to the specified

-- A successful authentication response if the user was already logged in via SSO
+- A successful authentication response if the user already has a valid session in Auth0 and no consent or other prompts are needed.

 Successful authentication response

-If the user was already logged in via SSO, Auth0 will respond exactly as if the user had authenticated manually through the SSO login page.
+If the user was already logged in into Auth0 and no other interactive prompts are required, Auth0 will respond exactly as if the user had authenticated manually through the login page.

-For example, when using the Authorization Code Grant (
+For example, when using the Implicit Flow (

 Note that this response is indistinguishable from a login performed directly without the

-If the user was not logged in via SSO or their SSO session had expired, Auth0 will redirect to the specified
+If the user was not logged in via Single Sign-on (SSO) or their SSO session had expired, Auth0 will redirect to the specified

 redirect_uri (callback URL) with an error: